-- The panel buzzer beeps at a rate of 30 times per minute - The Disable/Test LED turns on - The Trouble LED flashes at a rate of 30 times per minute - The alphanumeric display shows a LCL TROUBLE event message for the First Disable pseudo point - The alphanumeric display shows a DISABLED event message for the disabled point
+- The panel buzzer beeps at a rate of 30 times per minute - The Disable/Test LED turns on - The Trouble LED flashes at a rate of 30 times per minute - The TRBL message queue displays a LCL TROUBLE event message for the First Disable pseudo point - The TRBL message queue displays a DISABLED event message for the disabled point restored, the Audible device type would not turn off until it was enabled.

 When a point is disabled, the control panel does not process any of the point's status changes and the point remains in its current state.
 For example, if an Audible device type in the normal state were disabled and subsequently activated, the Audible device type would not turn on until it was enabled.
-Conversely, if an active Audible device type were disabled and subsequently restored, the Audible device type would not turn off until it was enabled.
+Conversely, if an active Audible device type were disabled and subsequently